 2 Troop took an SBG bridge inland but it was not used.
-The Officer Commanding then carried out a reconnaissance of the route to Courseulles, removed mines from a bridge, operated a swing bridge and opened a route between Mike and Nan Beaches at 1200 hours.
+The Officer Commanding then carried out a reconnaissance of the route to Courseulles, removed mines from a bridge, operated a swing bridge and opened a route between MIKE and NAN Beaches at 1200 hrs.
 The lateral road along the coast and behind the dunes was also open by this time.

-While work was being carried out on Yellow Gap parties had carried out a reconnaissance to the flank and Green Gap was opened and ready to carry traffic by 0930 hours.
+While work was being carried out on Yellow Gap parties had carried out a reconnaissance to the flank and Green Gap was opened and ready to carry traffic by 0930 hrs.
 This does not seem to have presented any problems.
 Manual labour and dozers made a gap in the dunes, chespale track was laid and mines cleared.

-Mike Beach H Hour
+MIKE BEACH H Hour